-EOS or EOSIO took the blockchain world by storm when the first initial coin offering (ICO) was launched in July 2017.
-In fact, EOS established itself as one of the top 5 crypto-currencies within two years of launch, providing stiff competition to market leaders such as Ethereum as well as new entrants like Tron and NEO.
+EOS or EOSIO shook the blockchain world when the first initial coin offering (ICO) was launched in July 2017.
+EOS established itself as one of the top 5 crypto-currencies within two years of launch.
+It provided intense competition to both the market leaders (such as Ethereum) and new entrants (like Tron and NEO).

 - What is EOS?

-- Concept of Account and Wallet in EOS
+- What is the concept of Account and Wallet in EOS

 - How is to Cost to Build a dApp on EOS Determined?

 - What are the EOS dApp use cases?